Printed from www.nzmeccano.com

 What to buy and where to buy it

-If you have bought an experimenter’s kit with an Arduino Mega, as I recommend in my introductory document, then of course you already have this.
+If you have bought a starter kit, as I recommend in my introductory document, then of course you already have this.

 The Arduino comes in several different formats, with different capabilities.
 The Uno is the standard entry-level Arduino, and probably the most popular.
 However, I recommend the Mega, the largest Arduino, because for just a small extra cost it offers much more memory and many more I/O pins.